siassaj/heroku-buildpack-git-deploy-keys/README.md

 # heroku-buildpack-git-deploy-keys
 Heroku buildpack to let you use git deploy keys with your private repositories

+Multiple deploy keys for github aren't going to help you.
+If you follow 0.2.x tags you'll see me attempt to make that work.
+It's a pain.
+Better to set up a "machine user" as per github instructions if you need to pull down more than one repo.
 ### Step 1
 Register a deploy key for a github repository
 [Github Instructions](https://developer.github.com/guides/managing-deploy-keys/#deploy-keys)